DsChAeK/picade/README.md

-# Picade
+# Info
-This is a modified firmware for the retail Picade
+This is a modified firmware for the retail Picade arduino board.
+The original firmware was not able to work with recalbox because the board acts like a keyboard and recalbox only supports joysticks in games.
+It is preconfigured to work with recalbox.

+## Features
+* Board can act like a joystick or a keyboard
+* One single configuration file (config.h)
+* Modular code design

 ## Info
 * Author:      DsChAeK

 * Version:     v1.3

 * License:     Copyright (c) 2015 by DsChAeK